Man shot dead in west London as police arrest 29 year-old for ‘murder’

 A man - thought to be in his 20s - was found by officers with gunshot wounds and given emergency first aid.
 He was taken to hospital by paramedics and died just after 5.30am.

 His next of kin have been informed and are being supported by specially trained officers.

-A 29-year-old man has been arrested on suspicion of murder, the Met Office said in a press release.
-The man remains in police custody.
+A police cordon is currently in place on a section of Kensington High Street and forensics are at the scene.

 A post-mortem examination is scheduled to take place, the force said.
 The Met’s Specialist Crime Command have launched a murder investigation into the shooting.